-The slaw is inspired by the Thai Green Papaya Salad I posted a couple of weeks ago.
-Although I absolutely loved it both kids and Brad suggested I remake it using more ‘normal’ ingredients like carrots and cucumbers instead of an overpriced and exotic green papaya.
-I was itching to experiment, which I did as soon as we got home from Greece.
-I adored the result!
-If I am honest with you, my friends, I do prefer this version to the original. 😉 You can take the girl out of Europe but only for a while and then she is back to carrots and cucumbers!
+The slaw recipe was inspired by the Thai Green Papaya Salad I posted a while back.
+Although I absolutely loved it, both kids and Brad suggested I remake it using more ‘normal’ ingredients like carrots and cucumbers instead of an overpriced and exotic green papaya.

 This dish is ideal for a light dinner any day of the year and if you are lucky enough to have leftovers it would make the most delicious work lunch!